Tencent/Hippy/docs/en-us/hippy-react/customize.md

-# Custom components and modules
+# Custom Component And Module

-# Custom component
+# Custom Components

 Define a custom React component by specifying the name of the native component by `nativeName` where it needs to be rendered.
 Take `MyView` in the native example as an example: